The Failed Conquest of Canaan

 The Other Tribes and the Incomplete Conquest

-What started with Judah’s early successes now gives way to repeated failures by the Tribes of Israel to conquer Canaan.
-We learn that the tribe of Benjamin did not drive out the Jebusites from Jerusalem, but instead lived beside them.
+What began with Judah’s early successes soon gave way to repeated failures by the Tribes of Israel to conquer Canaan.
+The tribe of Benjamin did not drive out the Jebusites from Jerusalem but instead lived beside them.
 Archaeological evidence shows that Jerusalem was continuously inhabited during this period, with no clear destruction layer.
 However, the city remained firmly under Jebusite control until David's time, illustrating Israel’s failure to fully conquer the land.

-Then we move to the city of Bethel, known as Luz.
-In this brief episode, rather than a major battle, the Israelites use espionage, negotiation, and infiltration to conquer the city.
-A Betelite is spared in exchange for granting the Israelites access to the city.
+Next, we move to the city of Bethel, known as Luz.
+In this brief episode, rather than a major battle, the Israelites used espionage, negotiation, and infiltration to conquer the city.
+A Betelite was spared in exchange for granting the Israelites access to the city.
 Excavations at Bethel reveal little destruction but rather an occupation that aligns with this narrative.
-The latter part of the episode, in which the spared Bethelite founds the city of Luz, has not been confirmed by archaeological evidence.
+The latter part of the episode, where the spared Bethelite founds the city of Luz, has not been confirmed by archaeological evidence.

 We also see a parallel with the coastal regions.
-The Cities of Acco and Sidon remain under Canaanite control, and later under the famed sailors of ancient history, the Phoenicians.
+The cities of Acco and Sidon remained under Canaanite control, later becoming strongholds of the famed sailors of ancient history, the Phoenicians.
 Archaeology confirms that these were thriving communities.

-Lastly, as the tribe of Dan attempts to break beyond the hill country, they are pressed back by the Amorites from the plains.
-Again, the plains featured Canaanite tribes that appear to have superior military technology in chariots and fortified cities.
-This makes it much harder to conquer, leaving Israel to occupy and defend the hill country as its foothold in the region.
+Lastly, as the tribe of Dan attempted to break beyond the hill country, they were pressed back by the Amorites from the plains.
+The plains featured Canaanite tribes that appeared to have superior military technology in chariots and fortified cities.
+This made conquest much harder, leaving Israel to occupy and defend the hill country as its foothold in the region.

 My Spiritual Takeaways

-The failures of the Israelites to follow God’s commands reflect how, as believers today, we can happen to us if we do the same.
-We will inevitably become corrupted and fall from God.
+The Israelites' failures to follow God’s commands reflect what can happen to us as believers today if we do the same.
+We can become corrupted and fall away from God.

-Everything in this world is trying to tempt us to move away from God.
-And if we aren’t careful, we can find ourselves far from him.
+Everything in this world tries to tempt us to move away from God.
+If we aren’t careful, we can find ourselves far from Him.
 Every day, we make choices to rest in His word and commands.
 Fortunately, through Jesus, we have a way back to God through grace alone.

 Previewing the Judges